-Christopher also regularly participates in pro bono legal projects.
-Early in his career, he spent several months working full-time with Legal Aid of North Carolina representing indigent clients.
-More recently, his former firm, Wood Jackson PLLC, was honored by the NC Bar Association as the 2014 recipient of its Smaller Law Firm Pro Bono Service Award.
+Pro bono legal projects also have always been important to Christopher, and his experience includes a stint working full-time with Legal Aid of North Carolina representing indigent clients.
+His former firm, Wood Jackson PLLC, was honored by the N.C.
+Bar Association with its Smaller Law Firm Pro Bono Service Award in 2014.

 Before joining Morningstar Law Group, Christopher was a co-managing member of Wood Jackson PLLC; practiced at Kilpatrick Stockton LLP, an international law firm; and was a staff attorney for the Securities and Corporate Practices Division of the Office of the Comptroller of the Currency in Washington, DC.
 He also served as a law clerk for the Honorable I. Beverly Lake, Jr., who was Chief Justice of the N.C.
 Supreme Court at the time.

-Christopher is a North Carolina native.
-He lives in Raleigh with his wife, Jill, who is a board certified family law attorney, and their two children.
+A North Carolina native, Christopher lives in Raleigh with his wife, Jill, a board-certified family law attorney, and their two children.

 It takes a lifetime to build a good reputation and five minutes to ruin it.